NVIDIA/aistore/docs/etl.md

 $ docker push quay.io/user/md5_server:v1
 ```

-The next step would be to create a pod spec that would be run on Kuberenetes (`spec.yaml`):
+The next step would be to create a pod spec that would be run on Kubernetes (`spec.yaml`):

 ```yaml
 apiVersion: v1